Tom Paine: Before the Revolution

 Almost simultaneously that night two other crowds had accosted groups of soldiers.
 Those crowds decided to go after the main guard at the Custom House just as the angry men gathered around Private White.
 Soon the now unified mob was far too large for the soldiers to handle.

 Private White was being directly threatened.
-Words flew out like "lobsters", "bloody backs", "rascals", and other phrases not found on a family website.
+Words flew out like "lobsters", "bloody backs", "rascals", and other phrases not found on in a family-oriented essay.
 Private White began to get pelted with snowballs, and he retreated back to the Customs House.

 Normally the guns of the soldiers were not loaded.
 But Private White now armed his weapon and called for back-up.
 There were only eight soldiers including their captain, Thomas Preston.

 Captain Preston was in a quandary.
 Although his men were armed, the crowd was too large for the soldiers to disperse.
-In fact - something not well known today - it was actually forbidden for soldiers to fire on colonists without a judge's approval.
-And you think law officers are burdened by red tape now.
+In fact - something that is not well known today - it was actually forbidden for soldiers to fire on colonists without a judge's approval.

 Well, we know what happened.
 After another soldier, Private Hugh Montgomery, had been struck with a club, he called out an order for the men to fire.
 Five colonists were killed (including a black sailor, Crispus Attucks).
 News of the "bloody massacre" spread though the city and then through the colonies.

 All eight soldiers were arrested for murder.
 They were at a loss for a defense attorney until John Adams - later one of the strongest advocates of independence, but who felt everyone should have a fair trial - took the case.
 All but two of the soldiers were acquitted outright.
 Those two were convicted of manslaughter and received what was then a quite lenient sentence of branding on the thumb.